genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/job-lifecycle.md

 Submitting a job is a single API call to `POST /api/v1/transformations/jobs`.
 The Processors Controller validates your request, registers the job, and returns a numeric job `id`.
 From this point on, polling `GET /api/v1/transformations/jobs/{id}` tells you the current state of the job.

-The configuration you submit can pin a specific version; if you don't, the job runs against the latest version.
-Either way, the job records the configuration version it ran against, so the audit trail stays intact and the job can be reproduced even if the configuration is updated afterwards.
+Both configuration reference and image reference accept an optional version parameter.
+If you specify a version, that exact version is used.
+If you specify "latest" or omit the version entirely, the most recent version is used.
+Either way, the job records the exact configuration version and image version it ran against, so any past job can be audited or reproduced exactly, even if either has been updated since.

 ## Container provisioning